sweiberg/Eternal-Rising/README.md

 # Eternal-Rising
 An asymmetrical real-time strategy multiplayer game using Unreal Engine and Steamworks.
 Future plans will incorporate Flecs to manage larger hordes of zombies.

+Warning: The following gifs may take a moment to load.

 ## Steamworks
 Includes a wrapper to handle server requests from Steam and a fully functioning server browser with working filters.